zoekrauss/zoekrauss.github.io/_pages/research.md

 I presented preliminary results of this work at AGU 2022.

-# Creating cloud resources for running earthquake detection workflows
+# Cloud resources for running earthquake detection workflows

 With Marine Denolle's group and collaborators at UW's eScience Institute, I have been working to migrate our local earthquake detection workflows onto the Microsoft Azure cloud.